 - Due to the remote nature of the Pilbara region we use bush camps with limited facilities on some nights.

-- Adventure Tours Australia/Intrepid Travel reserves the right to assess the fitness capability of passengersprior to tour departure.
+- We reserve the right to assess the fitness capability of passengers prior to tour departure.

 - National Park rules request that only biodegradable soap products are used whilst in Karijini National Park.

-- Due to distances covered, this trip involves early departures on some morning and frequent stops between destinations.
+- Due to distances covered, this trip involves early departures on some mornings and frequent stops between destinations.